Division of

 3. A Bachelor of Science in Sports Management

-Students not enrolled in the Business Administration major can choose to pursue a minor in Business administration.
-Students enrolled in the Business Administration major can choose to pursue any of the three other minors CRC offers, including:
+Students not enrolled in the Business Administration major can choose to pursue a minor in Business Administration.
+Business Administration majors also have the opportunity to pursue the following minors:

 Chat with an advisor to determine which minor is right for you.